timosalm/tap-spring-developer-workshop/workshop/content/workshop-overview.md

 ![TAP removes the burden from the developers](images/app-aware.png)

-This interactive workshop aims to give you an overview of the capabilities of VMware Tanzu Application Platform most relevant for operators and the different components that provide those.
+This interactive workshop aims to give you an overview of the capabilities of VMware Tanzu Application Platform most relevant for Spring developers and the different components that provide those.